 In accordance with regulation 16 of the ECNSR, Vodafone GO and Melita shall be required to supply detailed information to the MCA regarding the allocation of costs onto different services.

-The methodology employed for the cost accounting obligation is already set by virtue of an MCA decision concerning the requirements imposed on operators designated with SMP status and having accounting separation obligations.
+The methodology employed for the cost accounting obligation is already set by virtue of an MCA decision concerning the requirements imposed on operators designated with SMP status.